 When you start drinking alkaline water, the normal side effects include headaches, fatigue, runny nose, and darker and softer stools.
 These can be caused by the lowering of stomach acidity, which helps kill bacteria and expels other undesirable pathogens.
 These side effects will subside once your body gets accustomed to alkaline water – which can take anywhere between a couple of days to 2 to 3 weeks.
 If you have any concerns, please consult your doctor.

 Other than those, one serious side effect is excessive alkalinity.
-Too much of alkaline water can disrupt your body’s normal pH and lead to a condition called metabolic alkalosis – this causes confusion, nausea, vomiting, hand tremors, and tingling in the hands and feet.
+Too much of alkaline water can disrupt your body’s pH balance and lead to a condition called metabolic alkalosis – this causes confusion, nausea, vomiting, hand tremors, and tingling in the hands and feet.

 Alkaline water has a higher pH (8 or 9) than regular water.
 It contains many essential minerals that help treat many ailments.
 It may counter the acidity in your body and may aid in diabetes treatment, boost bone health, regulate blood pressure, reduce body weight, act against cancer cells, and treat acid reflux.
 In addition, it may help treat skin conditions like eczema and psoriasis and promote hair growth.
 You can prepare alkaline water easily at home.
 However, it may initially cause headaches, runny rose, and fatigue – though these usually subside once your body gets accustomed to it.
 But note that excess consumption of alkaline water may cause confusion, vomiting, and nausea.
 Hence, limit its intake to enjoy its benefits.